The “in” thing lately for everyone seems to be calling for the next housing market crash.

 But is the big housing market crash that so many people seem to be predicting really coming?

-I am no economist and I have my doubts that we’ll see a big crash anytime soon.
+I am no economist and I have my doubts that we’ll see a big real estate market crash anytime soon.

 A downturn, or a slowdown?
 Very likely real estate market predictions.

 But a housing market crash like 2008?
 Not happening anytime soon in my opinion.

 Let’s talk purely in terms of real estate first (then we’ll talk about some outside forces that may mess things up long term):

 Certainly every market is different and there are some Tier 1 markets that may be overheated (Miami, NY, etc)

 But overall here’s why I don’t think we are NOT anywhere in the same situation as 2008:

 There is a massive lack of inventory almost in every market, especially in affordable product.

 This applies both to retail sales AND rentals.